amithjayapraban/iP2P/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-A P2P file sharing web app. <br/> Uses firebase for signalling.
+A P2P file sharing web app. <br/> Uses WebSockets for signalling.

 ### Screenshots